WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Attribute: A defined custom attribute
 - Target: A target type
 - Additional Attribute Data: A comma separated list of additional attribute data defined by the attribute

+As a result of an Applying the <Target> receives a custom attribute.

 ---
 #### Redirecting